 Air Fryer French Fries

 Air Fryer French Fries are so easy to make, with just three simple ingredients.
-They’re crispy and absolutely irresistible hot out of the air fryer!
+Crispy and absolutely irresistible, these are the best homemade French fries.

 Who out there bought an air fryer just so you could make air fryer French fries?
 If your hand is raised, I certainly don’t blame you.

 The air fryer is perfect for making healthier versions of your favorite foods, including French fries.
-With an air fryer you can use very little oil and get crispier fries than oven-baked French fries.
-Forget about store-bought frozen French fries that contain up to a dozen ingredients, these homemade fries have only three ingredients and cook just as quickly.
+With an air fryer you can use very little oil and get crispier fries than oven baked French fries.
+Forget about store-bought frozen French fries that contain up to a dozen ingredients, these homemade fries have only three ingredients and are so delicious.

-Enjoy these air fryer fries dipped in ketchup, BBQ Sauce, Honey Mustard or Ranch Dressing.
+Enjoy these air fryer fries dipped in ketchup, BBQ Sauce, Honey Mustard, Ranch Dressing or make Cajun Fries with Cajun Seasoning.
 They’re the perfect side dish for Turkey Burgers, Black Bean Burgers, Chicken Tenders, Instant Pot Pulled Pork and Crockpot BBQ Chicken.

 I did a side by side taste test of fries soaked for one hour in cool water (and then dried) before cooking and no soak fries.
 The results?
 My family and I did not notice a difference in crispiness between the soak and no soak fries.
 So for convenience and to save time, this recipe does not call for soaking the fries.